LandSciTech/ccviR/CODE_DESIGN.md

     user define the projection in the non-breeding polygon)
   - We reproject to CRS 3857 for mapping (after simplifying, so it's pretty speedy)

+Sometimes raster data get's weird when it's reprojected for maps (https://github.com/rspatial/terra/issues/1356), where the NA values become super large.
+This creates a warning, but can otherwise be ignored *or* this can be fixed by loading the raster is loaded into memory.
+See `prep_raster_map()`.

 ## Shiny Modules

 ### Namespacing